Pim de la Parra

-Pim de la Parra (born 5 January 1940) is a Surinamese-Dutch film director.
+Pim de la Parra (5 January 1940 – 6 September 2024) was a Surinamese-Dutch film director.

+Biography

-Between 1967 and 1976, he directed films under the independent production company Scorpio Films with Dutch film director Wim Verstappen, who manages all of its achievements.
+De la Parra was born in Paramaribo and is partly of Portuguese-Jewish descent.
+He was educated at the Netherlands Film Academy.
+He became an editorial board member of the film magazine Skoop from 1963 which had been established by other students of the Academy.
+Between 1967 and 1976, he directed films under the independent production company Scorpio Films with Dutch film director Wim Verstappen, who managed all of its achievements.

 After a few short films, he began his career as an international director with Obsessions (1969), co-written by Martin Scorsese.

 He co-produced Blue Movie (1971) by Wim Verstappen, which was one of the most erotic movies of its time, showing nudity with a realism that confounded critics and censorship authorities.
 It was followed by Frank en Eva (1973), Alicia (1974), Dakota (1975) and Mijn Nachten met Susan, Olga, Albert, Julie, Piet & Sandra (1975), these four films forming an erotic tetralogy written with Charles Gormley.
 In 1976, he directed Wan Pipel, the first film shot entirely with actors from Suriname.

+De la Parra had two daughters: the actress Bodil (born 1963) and the comedian Nina (born 1987).
+His son, Pimm Jal (born 1966) died in 2002.

+De la Parra died in Paramaribo on 6 September 2024, at the age of 84.